MSt in Practical Ethics

 Research Ethics and Empirical Ethics

-This module considers the range of ethical issues associated with the conduct of research on humans and animals and empirical methods in...
+This course considers the range of ethical issues associated with the conduct of research on humans and animals and empirical methods in...

 Terms and conditions